Fabtech logo

 This includes everything from fixing leaky pipes to making sure the heating and cooling systems work efficiently.
 For instance, it can involve routine maintenance to all assets in common areas, (light bulbs, fire alarms, etc.) or simply cleaning walkways and servicing elevators to ensure they operate smoothly and safely.
 It could also include maintaining the HVAC system to keep the building at a comfortable temperature year-round.
 Additionally, tasks like repairing leaky roofs, painting walls and replacing worn-out flooring fall under the umbrella of commercial building maintenance.

 Effective building maintenance relies on a well-coordinated team effort.
-These are the main personnel involved:
+These are the key maintenance jobs involved:

 Maintenance Technicians